RAID 5 Data Recovery

 After confirming that everything from the end user’s perspective is great, the IT professional must pull and then replace the failed drive.
 This positive logical state will then get back to redundancy by a RAID rebuild process.
 Some RAID controllers will be configured to automatically rebuild when they detect the new healthy drive.
 Some will require an operator to run proprietary commands on the RAID card, sometimes through a GUI.
 The RAID controller will read all the information from the current drives, and run an XOR parity calculation, writing the results to the new healthy drive.
 At the end of this process the array is no longer degraded and you’re back to redundancy–back in position to have another drive go down safely.

 If RAID-5 is so great, then why does Gillware see so many of them come into our data recovery lab?

 It sounds like a well-maintained RAID 5 array should never crash.
-But even well-looked-after RAID arrays can need a trip to a data recovery lab, and here’s a few of the reasons why:
+But even well-looked-after RAID arrays can need a trip to a data recovery lab – sometimes even data recovery software can’t cut it.
+Here’re a few of the reasons why:

 1. RAID 5 Is Not a Logical Backup

 Even with the redundancy provided by RAID 5, there is no second copy of your data anywhere unless you fastidiously back up the data using a data backup service.
 If a human makes a mistake and deletes a bunch of data, RAID 5 cannot help you.
 If a malicious human or process infects the contents of a RAID 5 with a ransomware virus, RAID 5 cannot help you.
 If you fail to make this distinction between RAID and backup you can get burned by all manner of logical problems and end up calling into a professional RAID data recovery lab.

 2. Two Drives Fail in a RAID 5